-- In Northern Cyprus, there has been no study related to hypertension control and lifestyle changes.
-This is the first study in the literature that investigates the association between lifestyle changes and hypertension among Turkish Cypriots.

-- This research found that the majority of hypertensive patients did not have their blood pressure under control and did not adhere to the recommended lifestyle changes.

-- 83.8% of hypertensive patients were overweight or obese.

-- This study determined that salt consumption of less than 5-6 grams a day is statistically associated with effective blood pressure control in Turkish Cypriots.
+- In North Cyprus, there had been no study related to hypertension control and lifestyle changes.
+This was the first study in the literature which investigated the association between lifestyle changes and hypertension among Turkish Cypriots. - This research found that the majority of hypertensive patients did not have their blood pressure under control and did not adhere to the recommended lifestyle changes. - 83.8% of hypertensive patients were overweight or obese. - This study determined that salt consumption of less than 5-6 grams a day is statistically associated with effective blood pressure control in Turkish Cypriots.

+ETHICS

+Ethics Committee Approval: This study was approved by the Ethics Committee of Cyprus Science University (approval number: 2022/12.002, date: 07.12.2022).

+Informed Consent: It wasn't obtained.

+Authorship Contributions

+Surgical and Medical Practices: E.B., Concept: E.B., A.A., Design: E.B., Data Collection and/or Processing: E.B., Analysis and/or Interpretation: C.T., Literature Search: E.B., C.T., A.A., Writing: E.B., C.T., C.C.

+DISCLOSURES

+Conflict of Interest: No conflict of interest was declared by the authors.

+Financial Disclosure: The authors declared that this study had received no financial support.